uchicago-cs/cmsc22000/website/hw/hw4.rst

 are debugging.
 Now that ``gdb`` is running, you can start the program by typing ``run``.
-This program won't actually print anything and, if you look at the code, it doesn't do anything particularly useful, but it will allows us to showcase some simple GDB commands.
+This program won't actually print anything and, if you look at the code, it doesn't do anything particularly useful, but it will allow us to showcase some simple GDB commands.

 For example, we may want to stop at certain points in the program.
 We can do this by setting *breakpoints*.
 These could be done in one of the following ways using